2b-io/media-analyzer/README.md

 # media-crawler
-Crawl a URL, discover its media, then calculate how much download time &amp; data reduced if those media is served by MediaNetwork CDN.
+Crawl a URL, discover its media, then calculate how much download time and data reduced if those media is served by MediaNetwork CDN.